 The Beauty of Books

 Since then, I’ve never stopped reading, but I left some of those old books to catch dust on the shelves as time went by.
 Some of them got damaged or lost or lent to people who think lending is gifting.
 Some disappeared during moves or house reorganizations.
 But none of them left my head.

 Years later, when I started to study the craft of writing, I found myself immersed in a sea of non-fiction books.
-I had to.
-Imagination is not enough to write something that people would want to read.
-So I read those books cover to cover, some of them a few times.
+I read those books cover to cover, some of them a few times.
 I made notes, and I attended seminars, workshops, and conferences.
 I joined a writing group—all the right steps.
 My writing improved.

 Then, one day, I had this crazy idea: I wanted to reread Dune.
 (For those of you who haven’t read Dune by Frank Herbert, please close your reading device right now and head on to your local bookstore.
 You can’t waste another day without reading that book.)
-Anyway, I reread this book, and I had a shock.
+Anyway, I reread this book, and I was shocked.
 The book was ten times better than the first time around.

 Reading With Writer’s Eyes